 Procedure code for an initial evaluation by a psychologist or therapist is typically 90791 while follow ups are typically 90834.

 For example, let's say Jessica has out-of-network benefits and her out-of-network deducible is $1000.
-Once she has spent $1000 on out-of-network care, she may then be eligible to a percentage of future treatment reimbursed to her by her insurance company.
-Depending on the plan, someone could get 30-70% of the insurance plan's allowed amount back from insurance.
+Once she has spent $1000 on eligible out-of-network care, her out-of-network co-insurance contributions would kick in.
+Insurance would then remit a percentage of treatment costs back to Jessica.
+Depending on her plan, she could get 30-70% of the insurance plan's allowed amount paid back to her from insurance.

 Insurance requires a document from the provider detailing these services to utilize the out-of-network benefits.
 Sage Minds provides those to patients and are often called a "superbill" or a medical receipt.